mgalloy/idldoc/reference/idldoc-tutorial.rst

 Introduction
 ------------

-What is IDLdoc?
+IDLdoc generates nicely formatted API documentation directly from source code.
+The idea is to keep the documentation close to the code and to have as much as possible be generated directly from the source code itself.

 Features?

+  #. analyze code like complexity

 Similar things?

+  #.
+Javadoc
+  #.
+Doxygen

 History?
+IDLdoc 2.0 vs. IDLdoc 3.0

 Basics